Immunoglobulin A–Associated Vasculitis

 Biopsy of the affected skin can confirm the diagnosis.

-Corticosteroids are sometimes needed to relieve joint aches and digestive upset, but, occasionally, other drugs that suppress the immune system are also needed.
+For adults, corticosteroids are sometimes needed to relieve joint aches and digestive upset, but, occasionally, other drugs that suppress the immune system are also needed.

-Immunoglobulin A–associated vasculitis usually affects children aged 3 to 15 but can occur at any age.
+Immunoglobulin A–associated vasculitis usually affects children but can occur at any age.
 It may develop when the immune system responds abnormally to an infection or something else.
 It may be triggered by viruses that cause upper respiratory infections, drugs, foods, immunizations, or insect bites.
 The inflammation typically occurs in blood vessels in the skin, but blood vessels in the intestine and kidney may also become inflamed.

 Crampy abdominal pain and tenderness, nausea, vomiting, tarry black stools (melena), and diarrhea are common.
 Stools or urine may contain blood.
 Rarely, the intestine slides into itself, like a collapsible telescope.
 This complication, called intussusception, can cause sudden stomach pain and vomiting because the intestine is blocked.

-Doctors suspect the disorder when the characteristic rash occurs in children.
-If the diagnosis is not clear, a sample from the affected skin is taken and examined under a microscope (biopsy) to look for abnormalities in the blood vessels that can confirm the diagnosis.
 Urine tests are done to check for blood and excess protein, which indicate that the kidneys are affected.
 Blood tests are usually done to measure kidney function.
 Doctors ask people whether they have recently been ill, because immunoglobulin A–associated vasculitis may develop after a streptococcal infection.

 If kidney malfunction worsens, a kidney biopsy is often done.
 It can help doctors determine how severe the problem is and what kind of recovery can be expected.